 Your job as a typography designer is to choose the best typeface possible to convey that meaning, which leads us to our next vertex in the golden triad…

-There are multiple elements that determine the personality of a text beside the design of the type’s anatomy.
+Multiple elements determine the personality of a text beside the design of the type’s anatomy.

 The personality of a font it’s also given by its weight (how thick does it look?
 Is it regular or bold?), its style (does it look straight or is it italicized?), its genealogy (serif like Lora?
 Or sans serif like Lato?), its t r a c k i n g (how big is the space between the letters?), its color, THE USE OF ALL CAPS… all of these factors put together are called “text formatting.”